Key highlights

 Yes, WordPress has its own timezone setting in the WordPress admin dashboard.
 Navigate to Settings > General and select your timezone from the dropdown menu.
 This setting controls how WordPress displays dates and times throughout your site.

 Changing the PHP timezone setting affects how PHP interprets and displays times, but it doesn’t automatically update existing timestamps in your database.
-Your database may have its own timezone configuration that needs to be set separately.
+If you’re trying to fix WordPress timestamps, note that your database may have its own timezone configuration that needs to be set separately.

 If your .htaccess modifications don’t take effect, check that your hosting provider allows PHP timezone changes through .htaccess files.
 Some hosting environments may require you to use php.ini or contact support for assistance.
 You can also try clearing your website cache and browser cache to see the changes.